-Then a light burst forth into the room, blazon with glory.
-The light shone from Thunder's robes and he went for a peculiar device.
-The device was cylindrical and bulged around the middle.
-Across the top and bottom were insignias, similar to the writing upon his robes.
+Then a light burst forth into the room, blazon with glory and pulsating with brilliant blues.
+The light shone from Thunder's robes and he went for a peculiar device settled upon a singular surface.
+The device was cylindrical and bulged around the middle and wrapped about it were insignias, similar to the writing upon his robes.
 He touched the top of it and the writing glowed a dark and eerie purple.
 The top lifted up, hoisted by four small bars.
 A field appeared about the bars as the energy was sucked from Thunder's robes into the container.
-The transfer went relatively fast, until the energy appeared as a miniature star.
-The container immediately closed up.
-The glowing insignia turned from purple to blue and Thunder discarded his robes.
+The transfer was expediate in wisping orbs of exceeding glory, until the energy appeared as a miniature star therein the device.
+The container then immediately closed up, and the glowing insignia turned from that of a purple to a static blue.

-Thunder's eyes went wide as he stumbled back from the window.
-He gripped at his head with one hand and tried to ease his fear.
-He would not go back to earth, not yet.
+Thunder's eyes went wide as he stumbled back from the window, images of Azur’s smile were visible with his waking eye.
+He commanded such fierce abilities and managed to bring Thunder down, even going so far as to make him understand fear.
+He gripped at his head with one hand and tried to ease his fear; he would not go back to earth, not yet.

-Thunder walked to a wall in his room, which vaporized as he walked through it.
+Thunder walked to a wall in his room, which vaporized as he passed through it.
 Just as quickly as it had vanished, the wall reformed barring the room.
 Thunder walked down the long halls of the ship, trying desperately to keep his emotions under control.
-The purple lighting, the shadow-metal than rippled with light under his feet and the highly decorative paneling was all enough to make Thunder lose it.
-He never considered the pulsating rhythms before.
+The purple lighting, the shadow-metal that rippled with light under his feet and the highly decorative paneling was all enough to make Thunder lose it.
+He never considered the pulsating rhythms until now.
 The metal was alive and interactive and for reasons Thunder was unsure of, it drove a small spike into his fragile sanity.

 Aside from restructuring and repairing his body after his bout with Azur, Thunder had not stepped foot on the ship in nearly forty-six years.
-He had become accustomed to Earth and his plain white mansion.
-He would come to miss the planet.
+He had become accustomed to Earth and his white mansion crowned in a landscape of jungle and adorned with light.
+He would come to miss it and the planet.

 Before he could continue his thoughts however, he had reached his destination.
 The command center was a large triangular room.
-Every inch of the room was a giant viewing screen, offering a view around the ship with no blind spots.
+Every inch of it was a giant viewing screen, offering a view around the ship with no blind spots.
 Controls were holographic projections that several shadow-operators worked with.